Business Licences

 *Any residence or business that owns or operates an alarm system must have a valid alarm permit.
 Find details on the Regional District of Central Okanagan website.

-Independent contractors fall under this category as the business licence must be attached to a physical location - considered to be the place where the administration of the business takes place.
+Any business being operated from a principal residence is considered to be a Home-Based Business, and requires to a valid business licence.
+Independent contractors fall under this category as the business licence must be attached to a physical location - considered to be the place where the 'administration' of the business takes place.

 Minor

-Smaller business operation that is limited to 25 per cent of the gross floor area of the dwelling unit to a maximum of 215.3 square feet, only one client can visit the location at one time, and limited retail sales.
+Smaller business operation that is limited to 25 per cent of the gross floor area of the dwelling unit to a maximum of 215.3 square feet, only one client visit to the location at one time, and limited retail sales.
 To learn more, see HBB Minor.

 Major

 Slightly larger business operation that is limited in allowable area based on parcel size, maximum of three client visits at one time, and allows for broader retail sales.
-To learn more, see HBB Major.
+To learn more, see, see HBB Major.

 Any construction work needed to accommodate the business may require a building permit.
 Please contact the Building Department to discuss your project.